ww4/ansible-gromit/server-notes.md

  How quick can I get a system ready for Ansible provisioning?
-  - install from livedisk
+  - install system from livedisk
+  - install Tailscale
+  - install Ansible
+  - add tailscale IP to ansible hosts
-  -
+  - run ansible

+Loaded Git repo into work VSCode editor
+Split packages list into smaller bites